 14 Fierce Female Leaders Of The Animal Kingdom You Need To Know

-While humans are still working towards gender equality, many animal species already have powerful females in charge.
+While humans are still working toward gender equality, many animal species already have powerful females in charge.
 It might surprise you, but the natural world has plenty of girl bosses leading the way.
 Today, we’re celebrating these fierce females and their incredible leadership roles.

 From majestic elephants to industrious ants, female animals make crucial decisions, care for their young, and look absolutely adorable while doing it.
 For instance, did you know that in hyena clans, the top female makes all the important decisions?